-Bacteria, primarily Nocardia sp and other actinomycetes, cause more than half the cases.
+Bacteria, primarily Nocardia Nocardiosis species and other actinomycetes, cause more than half the cases.
 The remainder are caused by about 20 different fungal species.
 When caused by fungi, the lesions are sometimes called eumycetoma.

 Infections spread through contiguous subcutaneous areas, resulting in tumefaction and formation of multiple draining sinuses that exude characteristic grains of clumped organisms.
 Microscopic tissue reactions may be primarily suppurative or granulomatous depending on the specific causative agent.
 As the infection progresses, bacterial superinfections can develop.

 Symptoms and Signs of Mycetoma

 The initial lesion of mycetoma may be a papule, a fixed subcutaneous nodule, a vesicle with an indurated base, or a subcutaneous abscess that ruptures to form a fistula to the skin surface.
 Fibrosis is common in and around early lesions.
 Tenderness is minimal or absent unless acute suppurative bacterial superinfection is present.

 Infection progresses slowly over months or years, gradually extending to and destroying contiguous muscles, tendons, fascia, and bones.
 Neither systemic dissemination nor symptoms and signs suggesting generalized infection occur.
 Eventually, muscle wasting, deformity, and tissue destruction prevent use of affected limbs.